johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2014-05-15-team-foundation-server-continuous-integration-and-javascript-unit-tests-in-unit-test-project/index.md

     Chutzpah,
   ]
 hide_table_of_contents: false
+description: 'Learn how to run JavaScript tests on TFS/VSO by creating a separate unit test project to house tests, and installing Chutzpah on TFS/VSO.'
 ---

 Do you like to separate out your unit tests from the project you are testing?
 I imagine so.
 My own practice when creating a new project in Visual Studio is to create a separate unit test project alongside whose responsibility is to house unit tests for that new project.